ngmysamuel/backtester/readme.md

         - Hence, portfolio equity is $10
         - And because of the maintenance margin of 1.5x, which works out to $15 having to be kept as margin
         - Hence, cash is $5
+3. Strategies
+    1. Returns the Target Holding, not the trade delta.
+For Target Holding Size, see Position Sizer
+    2. Signals only bullish / bearish
+    3. Practically stateless
-2. Quantity
+3. Quantity
     1. The quantity in an OrderEvent is always positive, the direction of the order is given in the direction attribute
     2. The quantity in the current_holdings attribute of the portfolio module has polarity, indicating if it is in a short sold position
-2. Shorting
+4. Shorting
     1. Short sold position in a stock is possible but many assumptions are made.
 You can borrow the shares indefinitely.
     2. Borrow costs and margin are calculated at the end of the trading day
     3. Required margin is immediately deducted from the useable cash balance
     4. If there is a negative cash balance at the start of a bar, an exception is raised (pass continue=1 to continue)
-3. Simulated Execution
+5. Simulated Execution
     1. Market Orders are filled at open i.e. at the opening price of the next interval from the order placed.
 Market On Close are filled at close when the current interval of market data is the last slice of the day.
     2. All orders are filled entirely i.e. no partial filling
-4. Data Handling (Live)
+6. Data Handling (Live)
     1. Consolidates all ticks within interval timespan (backtester_settings.interval) into a single bar of high, low, open, and close.
     2. Stop when the time spent listening for messages exceeds the period (backtester_settings.period)
     3. For short periods, use the buy_and_hold_simple strategy to ensure the tearsheet generation works (there will be no buy signals generated using moving_average strategy as the time span of its windows are too long)